pydantic/pydantic/docs/concepts/unions.md

 2. [smart mode](#smart-mode) - similar to "left to right mode" members are tried in order; however, validation will proceed past the first match to attempt to find a better match, this is the default mode for most union validation
 3. [discriminated unions](#discriminated-unions) - only one member of the union is tried, based on a discriminator

+!!! tip

+    In general, we recommend using [discriminated unions](#discriminated-unions).
+They are both more performant and more predictable than untagged unions, as they allow you to control which member of the union to validate against.

+    For complex cases, if you're using untagged unions, it's recommended to use `union_mode='left_to_right'` if you need guarantees about the order of validation attempts against the union members.

+    If you're looking for incredibly specialized behavior, you can use a [custom validator](../concepts/validators.md#field-validators).

 ## Union Modes

 ### Left to Right Mode